 European Working Conditions Survey 2024

-Eurofound will launch the next edition of its European Working Conditions Survey (EWCS) in 2024, aiming to interview approximately 54,000 workers in all EU Member States and a number of other European countries.
-It is planned to start the fieldwork in February 2024 with first results and data available in 2025.
+Eurofound has launched fieldwork for the next edition of its European Working Conditions Survey (EWCS) in 2024, aiming to interview approximately 50,000 workers in 35 countries.
+It covers all EU Member States and 8 other European countries: Norway, Switzerland, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.
+The fieldwork runs from February to June 2024 with first results and data available in 2025.
 The EWCS provides a comprehensive picture of the everyday reality of men and women at work.
 In order to future-proof this unique tool for European comparative analysis on working conditions and to ensure that trend analysis can be maintained, the traditional face-to-face mode will be supplemented by online interviews for the first time.

 Survey objectives